hasan1292/mDDPM/README.md

 ## Acknowledgement

-This code base is inpired from [pddpm-uad](https://github.com/FinnBehrendt/patched-Diffusion-Models-UAD)
+This code base is inspired and built-upon from [pddpm-uad](https://github.com/FinnBehrendt/patched-Diffusion-Models-UAD)

 ## Citation